davwillev/stopwatch/README.md

 ## Use

-- To include a stopwatch on a form or survey, create a field of ny type and add the **@STOPWATCH** action tag.
+- To include a stopwatch on a form or survey, create a field of any type and add the **@STOPWATCH** action tag.
 - The stopwatch widget will be shown in the label or data area of the field in which the **@STOPWATCH** tag is added, depending on the set target.
 - Multiple stopwatches can be used on the same form.
 - Only one **@STOPWATCH** action tag can be used within each field.

 ## Action Tag Configuration

 Configuration is done via action tag parameters.
-The format in which the parameter string is written must be valid JSON (see [https://jsonlint.com/](https://jsonlint.com/)).
+The parameter string must be written as valid JSON (see [https://jsonlint.com/](https://jsonlint.com/)).
 The following parameters are supported. _All are optional._

 ```json
 @STOPWATCH=